-- MAC Address The wireless station's MAC address that you want to access. - > Status The status of this entry, either Enabled or Disabled. - Description - A simple description of the wireless station.
+- MAC Address The wireless station's MAC address that you want to access. - Status The status of this entry, either Enabled or Disabled. - Description - A simple description of the wireless station.

 To Add a Wireless MAC Address filtering entry, click the Add New... button.
-The "Add or Modify Wireless MAC Address Filtering entry" page will appear, shown in Figure 6-12:
+The "Add or Modify Wireless MAC Address Filtering entry" page will appear: